Harassment will happen at my startup and yours: Here’s how we prepare – TechCrunch

 Let’s say Elena is on an engineering pod with Jonah, and Jonah occasionally does small things that cause her to feel less than included.

 For example, they’re hiring for a new front-end engineer and Jonah always refers to this future hire as “he.”
-In the traditional, frowny-faced lawyer version of harassment, Elena has two options”
+In the traditional, frowny-faced lawyer version of harassment, Elena has two options:

 - Do nothing: Bad because Jonah is going to keep doing it.